Customs Department to sell Baileys, ice tea

 Offers accepted until today week

-Some 38,400 cans of ice tea and 2,400 bottles of Baileys liquor are to be sold by the Customs Department in 24 lots.
+Some 38,400 cans of ice tea and 2,400 bottles of Baileys liqueur are to be sold by the Customs Department in 24 lots.

-The beverages form part of a broader sell-off of items seized by Customs, with other items including furniture, glasses, tiles, bathroom accessories and clothes.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.